Looking for ways to dramatically increase conversions on your site? Then, exit-intent popups will be the not-so-secret weapon that will get you there.

 Continuing in our list of exit popup hacks, in the coveted number 2 spot, is yet another personalization tip.
 As we just discussed, personalization is key to making advertisements like exit popups feel more friendly.

 One super smart and simple way to do that is by personalizing the popup based on the referral source.

 For example, let’s say the visitor got to your page through a guest post you wrote for a specific website.
-Or perhaps you got featured somewhere recently, and you want to get the most out of that traffic by personalizing your exit popups for that particular audience.
+Or perhaps you got featured somewhere recently, and you want to get the most out of that traffic by personalizing your exit messages for that particular audience.

 You can use referrer detection technology to detect when a visitor is coming from any specific domain, and use that information to customize your exit popups.

 See how the headline is personalized for Smart Blogger readers?
 You can personalize your exit popups for any audience you choose.

 Another possibility is to personalize your popups for traffic coming from your social media channels.
 For example, if the referring domain is Pinterest, your exit popup could include a special offer that appeals to those visitors.

 If the referring domain is Facebook, you could invite visitors to join the conversation over on your Facebook page or private Facebook group.